Free Firdaria Calculator

 Imagine someone born May 4, 1988 at 2:47am in Denver, Colorado.
 The Sun is below the horizon at that moment, so this is a night chart.
 Firdaria starts with the Moon period (9 years) and moves through Saturn, Jupiter, Mars, the nodes, Sun, Venus, and finally Mercury.

-At age 33, this person is in the Mars major period (ages 32 to 39) with a Jupiter sub-period roughly one year long.
-Mars drives.
-Jupiter opens doors.
-The combination reads as a short window where bold moves pay off in ways that would feel reckless in a quieter chapter.
-If natal Mars sits in the 10th house of career, this is a year for a high-conviction career push inside the longer Mars era of decisive action.
+At age 33, this person is in the Mars major period (ages 32 to 39) with a Sun sub-period roughly one year long.
+Mars describes drive and confrontation.
+The Sun brings visibility and self-definition into that Mars chapter.
+If natal Mars is well placed and tied to the 10th house, this can describe a visible career push inside the longer Mars era of decisive action.

 Run this kind of reading for yourself by entering your birth details above.
-The calculator will show your current major and sub-period, the dates of each transition, and progress bars for how far you are through each.
+The calculator will show your current major period, applicable sub-period, transition dates, and progress bars for how far you are through each.

 Understanding your planetary rulers

-The planet ruling your current firdaria era sets the background tone of your life during that stretch.
+The planet ruling your current firdaria era describes the background tone of that stretch.
 The Sun period brings themes of identity, vitality, and public recognition.
 The Moon emphasizes emotions, family, and inner life.
-Saturn demands discipline, responsibility, and confrontation with limits.
-Jupiter expands horizons through opportunity, education, and faith.
+Saturn points to discipline, responsibility, and limits.
+Jupiter can expand horizons through opportunity, education, and faith.

 Mars drives ambition, competition, and decisive action.
 Venus brings relationships, pleasure, and aesthetic refinement.
 Mercury activates learning, communication, and commerce.
-The North Node period often correlates with a push toward growth and new directions, while the South Node invites release and letting go.
+The North Node period can be read as a push toward growth and new directions, while the South Node points toward release and letting go.

 Using firdaria with other techniques

 Firdaria provide the background climate: the long-running planetary era that colors several years at a time.
 Layer this with annual profections to see which planet rules your specific year within that era.
-When the profection lord matches the firdaria ruler, that planet's themes become especially pronounced.
+When the profection lord matches the firdaria ruler, that planet's themes receive another testimony.

 Add zodiacal releasing for the narrative layer: which life chapter you're in and whether it's a peak period.
-When all three techniques converge on the same planet or theme, the signal is hard to miss, and that area of life is demanding your full attention.
+When all three techniques converge on the same planet or theme, that area of life deserves closer attention.

 Beyond the basics

 Two details sharpen a firdaria reading.
 The first is the natal condition of the period ruler.
 A firdaria Mars period feels very different when natal Mars is in dignity (Aries, Scorpio, Capricorn) compared to detriment (Taurus, Libra, Cancer).
-Dignified rulers deliver the planet's themes in their most available form.
-Debilitated rulers deliver the same themes but through friction or inversion.
+Dignified rulers may have more resources for expressing the planet's themes.
+Debilitated rulers can describe the same themes arriving through friction or inversion.

 The second is house rulership.
 The planet running your current firdaria also rules one or two houses in your natal chart.
-Those houses are the life areas the period activates.
+Those houses are the life areas to watch during the period.
 A Venus firdaria in someone whose natal Venus rules the 7th house accents relationships.
 The same Venus period in a chart where Venus rules the 2nd house accents money and resources.

 Read firdaria as the backdrop.
 Read the natal planet as the instrument.
 Read the houses as the stage.
 The era tells you which planet is up.
 The chart tells you how that planet plays and where it plays.